 The problem is that consumer recording equipment is unshielded; cell phones, fluorescent lights, etc. radiate energy that can induce a current that becomes noise.
 My solution is to use professional equipment with laptop recording software.
 It is more money and trouble, but the quality is very high.

 Step 1: Get a mic mixer for the PC, so that you can use professional mics.
 I prefer the ones that plug into the USB or FIREWIRE port so that I can bypass the internal sound card.
 Others connect to the “LINE IN” jack of your sound card, if it has one (not the computer’s MIC jack).

 I no longer use the M-Audio MobilePre USB – 2 Channel USB Mic Preamp with XLR and 1/8″ Stereo Miniplug Mic Inputs

-I changed to the Lexicon Lambda just because it works under Vista and Windows 7.
+I changed to the Lexicon Lambda just because it works under Vista and Windows 7 (and, WIndows 10).

 Several people have asked me how I got such high Google rankings for my blog so quickly.
 I would like to think it is due to the fantastic content but it may have more to do with following expert advice.
 I simply implemented tactics described in my CEO executive coaching client Raj Khera‘s blog and got impressive results.